G3viz/g3viz/README.md

 # install package
 install.packages("g3viz", repos = "http://cran.us.r-project.org")
 ```
-or if you prefer to install development version from github
+or if you prefer to install the development version from github
 ```r
 # ============================================
 # Install devtools